 What is silver plate?

-Silver plate is a base metal such as copper or nickel that is coated with a thin layer of pure silver using electrolytic deposition.
+Silver plate is an object made from a base metal such as copper or nickel that is coated with a thin layer of pure silver using the process of electrolytic deposition.

 How can I tell the difference between sterling and plate?

-Virtually all sterling silver, and other solid silver alloys are stamped with markings that indicate the fineness of the alloy.
+Virtually all sterling silver and other solid silver alloys are stamped with markings that indicate the fineness of the alloy.
 Pieces made in North America (after about 1860) should be stamped with the word ”sterling”, pieces made in Europe are often marked with a series of symbols, known as hallmarks, that indicate the fineness of their alloy and pieces from other parts of the world are often stamped with numbers such as 900 or 925 indicating the fineness.
 If there are no marks indicating solid silver it can be very difficult to tell.
 Weight is not a good indicator.
+925-1000.com is an excellent site for learning more about hallmarks.
 Consult an expert if you are unsure.

 What is a troy ounce?